openapi-json-schema-tools/openapi-json-schema-generator/samples/client/3_1_0_unit_test/python/migration_other_python_generators.md

 When switching from other python client generators you will need to make some changes to your code.

 1. This generator uses spec case for all (object) property names and parameter names.
-    - So if the spec has a property name like camelCase, it will use camelCase rather than camel_case
+    - So if the spec has a property name like pascalCase, it will use pascalCase rather than camel_case
     - So you will need to update how you input and read properties to use spec case
         - endpoint calls will need to have their input arguments updated
         - schema instance property usage and instantiation will need to be updated